freenandes/freenandes.github.io/src/content/base/01-welcome.md

 ---
 <div tags>

 Welcome!
-I’m Pedro, and this is my website, where I show myself as a designer.
-Thank you for visiting!
+I’m Pedro, and this is my website, where I show myself as a product designer.

-Pan around, simply
+To pan around, try

-- Tap & Drag
+- Tap + Drag

-To zoom in or zoom out, try
+To zoom in and out

-- Scrolling Up/Down
+- Scroll / Pinch

 </div>